 PC: ALEXANDER ROGGE

-Assistant Professor of Trombone, Louisiana State University
+Assistant Professor of Trombone, Florida State University

 Beloglavec was a core member of Seraph Brass from 2017-2020 and with the group performed and taught across the United States and the world.
 With Seraph, she was a guest artist at the 2019 Busan Maru International Music Festival in South Korea, the 2017 and 2018 Lieksa Brass Week in Finland, and the 2019 Artosphere Music Festival in Fayetteville, Arkansas.